SO(4)-symmetry of mechanical systems with 3 degrees of freedom: Introduction

 1) Mukunda \cite{Mu} claimed that every mechanical system with $n$ degrees of freedom has a subgroup of canonical transformations locally isomorphic to $\textrm{O}(n+1)$.

-2) Szymacha and Werle \cite{SW} claimed that there are no other mechanical system with the same property, except for the oscillator, if $\fo(4)$ contains the Lie algebra of spatial rotations of $\mathbb R^3$.
+2) Szymacha and Werle \cite{SW} claimed that there are no other mechanical system with the same property, assuming that $\mathfrak{o}(4)$ contains the Lie algebra of spatial rotations of $\mathbb R^3$.

-Here we answer a more precise question: ``does there exist a mechanical system with 3 degrees of freedom, except for the Kepler system, each of these systems having 6 first integrals $F_\alpha$ generating the Lie algebra $\fo(4)$ in some domain of the phase space invariant with respect to both the Hamilton equations of motion of the system and all Hamiltonian flows generated by these first integrals $F_\alpha$?".
-For details, see Section \ref{gen}.

-To prove that not any system with 3 degrees of freedom has $SO(4)$ symmetry, in Section \ref{rank} we offer a simple necessary condition for existence of $\fo(4)$ symmetry, and in Section \ref{omega} we give an example for which this condition is violated.
+To prove that not any system with 3 degrees of freedom has $\mathrm{SO}(4)$ symmetry or at least $\frak o (4)$ Lie algebra of the first integrals, we offer a simple necessary condition for existence of $\mathfrak{o}(4)$ symmetry, see Section \ref{rank}, and in Section \ref{omega} we give an example for which this condition is violated.

-In Section \ref{sec6} we consider the Hamiltonian of a charged particle in homogeneous electric field.
-For this Hamiltonian, there exists a family of sextuples of first integrals such that by means of the Poisson bracket every sextuple generates the Lie algebra $\fo(4)$.
-We proved that the corresponding Lie group $SO(4)$ of canonical transformations is well-defined and preserves the domain of definition of these first integrals.
+In Section \ref{sec6} we consider the Hamiltonian of a charged particle in an homogeneous electric field.
+For this Hamiltonian, there exists a family of sextuples of first integrals such that every sextuple generates (by means of the Poisson bracket) the Lie algebra $\mathfrak{o}(4)$.

-The Casimirs of certain of thus constructed Lie algebras $\fo(4)$ do not allow, however, to recover the Hamiltonian.
+To avoid misunderstanding, we should note that we consider the \emph{symmetry algebra} (consisting of some set of the first integrals) of the systems, not the Lie algebra of \emph{dynamical symmetry group} introduced in \cite{Bar}, which is also called \emph{noninvariance group}, see \cite{MRS}.